DII-LIH-Luxembourg/cycadas/README.md

 ### Thresholds

-In the **Thresholds** tab, the estimation of threshold value defining negative and positive marker expression of each marker is based on 1-dimensional k-means clustering.
+In the **Thresholds** tab, the estimation of threshold value defining negative and positive marker expression of each marker is based on 1-dimensional k-means clustering and Mclust.
+A silhouette score chooses the best estimation of each marker.
 The bimodality for every marker is assessed and the bimodal coefficient values are reported.
 The blue threshold line indicates that data meets the bimodal distribution criteria, otherwise it is colored red.
 The threshold value can be manually adjusted by clicking on the scatterplot.

 *Expression of CD8a with blue threshold line indicating the bimodal distribution:*